I’m still full speed ahead with re-scanning my negatives, and I’m not even halfway yet. But luckily I still think it’s a blast…. For now at least.

-Then on some the dust – if there is any 😉 – is sharp, then I guess that the image should be sharp as well. but here I’m not so sure because the dust is either further away or closer to – depending on which side of the negative it is – the scanner head, I know it’s not much, but I don’t know the depth of field of a scanner.
+Then on some the dust – if there is any 😉 – is sharp, then I guess that the image should be sharp as well.
+But here I’m not so sure because the dust is either farther away or closer to – depending on which side of the negative, it is – the scanner head, I know it’s not much, but I don’t know the depth of field of a scanner.
 I tried googling it, but didn’t find a final answer.
 I found out that some scanner’s have a DOF of around 2mm

 But at the end my personal conclusion is that if the dust is sharp so is the image.

 I did all my scans so far with my Epson V500 – both the 120 and the 35mm.
 But the circumstances is that I had to move my computer, scanner and all my other photography stuff from the studio where I normally sit, to a temporary setup at home.